pimvh/postfix/README.md

 Review the variables as shown in defaults.
 A description of what the variables entail is given in the argument spec, in meta/main.yaml.
 The variables passed to this role are validated by the argument spec at runtime.

-You are required to pass `pimvh.certbot` related variables as well, which can be found [here](https://github.com/pimvh/certbot).

 # Example playbook

 A simple way to run this role on a host, is the following:

-NB: this role is dependant on `pimvh.certbot`, for getting a TLS certificate.
-See above.

 ```
 - hosts:
   - foo

   vars:
-    # add required additional variables for certbot.
-    # see link above

     postfix_ipv4: << Pass the IPv4 address of the postfix mail server here >>
     postfix_ipv6: << Pass the IPv6 address of the Postfix mail server here >>
     postfix_myhostname: "<< Pass the postfix domain name here >>"